cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### id

-Retrieve events that match a specific uuid with the `id` field.
+Retrieve events that match a specific id with the `id` field.
 It is possible to search by an event id, place id or organizer id.

 A specific id can be found by

-* extracting the UUID from the `@id` property in the JSON-LD projection
+* extracting the id from the `@id` property in the JSON-LD projection

 ```js
 {